Hackers News Hackers News

 From Vault Sync to Final Payload

-Once the victim opens the attacker-controlled vault and enables community plugin sync, the trojanized Shell Commands plugin’s data.json configuration file downloads silently and triggers execution.
+The infection process begins when a victim opens the attacker-controlled Obsidian vault and enables community plugin synchronization.
+At this point, the trojanized Shell Commands plugin’s data.json configuration file is silently downloaded and triggers execution.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.